Blazebit/blaze-persistence/README.md

 When setting up Oracle locally, keep in mind that when you connect to it, you have to set the NLS_SORT to BINARY.
 Since the JDBC driver derives values from the locale settings of the JVM, you should set the default locale settings to en_US.
 In IntelliJ when defining the Oracle database, go to the Advanced tab an specify the JVM options `-Duser.country=us -Duser.language=en`.

-For executing tests against the Oracle docker container started via `docker_db.sh oracle` you need to specify the following system properties `-Djdbc.url=jdbc:oracle:thin:@192.168.99.100:1521/xe -Djdbc.user=SYSTEM -Djdbc.password=Oracle18 -Doracle.jdbc.DateZeroTime=true`.

-### Install Oracle locally

-Download Oracle XE from http://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/index.html During installation use the password "oracle" which is also the default password for the docker image.

-## DB2

-When using the DB2 docker container via `docker_db.sh db2` you might want to specify the following properties when executing tests `-Djdbc.url=jdbc:db2://192.168.99.100:50000/test -Djdbc.user=db2inst1 -Djdbc.password=db2inst1-pwd`

-## SQL Server

-When using the DB2 docker container via `docker_db.sh mssql` you might want to specify the following properties when executing tests `-Djdbc.url=jdbc:sqlserver://192.168.99.100:1433`

 ## GraalVM for native images with Quarkus